leolnchaves/i6-website/public/content/page-solutions-en.md

 **Title:** Turn Customer Data into Recurring Revenue

 **Overview:** You already have customer data.
 The problem is that most of it is underused.
-Infinity6 anticipates each customer's next move, activates the right offer at the right moment, and unlocks cross-sell and upsell opportunities that increase retention, frequency, and lifetime value.
+We anticipate each customer's next move, activate the right offer at the right moment, and unlock cross-sell and upsell opportunities that drive retention, frequency, and lifetime value.
 Stop reacting to past behavior.
-Start driving the next purchase.
+Start shaping the next purchase.

 **Key Features:**
 - Anticipate customer needs before they ask